You must suggest an alternative

 Although workers pay taxes to the government through their employer every time they are paid by their employer, they are required to file a detailed declaration of income to the government every year.
 This report to the government amounts to a complete account of all pecuniary transactions made by the taxpayer during the year; a balance is struck between taxes paid and taxes owed during the year.
 From this balance a final tax payment is made to the government or a refund is claimed from the government.

-Finally, when a worker reaches a certain age, currently 62, he or she is entitled to a pension from the government paid for by employment taxes of employers and other workers.
+Finally, when a worker reaches a certain age, currently 62, he or she is entitled to a pension from the government paid for by employment taxes of employers and of other workers.
 All persons aged 65 or older are entitled to enroll in a health care program administered by the government and paid for by employer and worker taxes.
+Even here compulsion plays its part.
+You cannot collect your Social Security benefits unless you enroll in Medicare.

-The trajectory of life in the culture of compulsion may seem a little bland, but it is not the whole story.
-That is the message of Charles Murray in Coming Apart: The State of White America 1960–2010.
+The trajectory of life in the culture of compulsion may seem a little bland, but it is not the whole story, for the whole story includes those that “drop out” of the standard government-mandated life trajectory.
+That is Charles Murray’s message in Coming Apart: The State of White America 1960–2010.
 In today’s White America life is pretty good for the upper 20 percent.
 They have careers, they marry well, stay married, and have children.
 These are the people that live in communities like Belmont in Massachusetts, a wealthy suburb of Boston.
-But the lowest 30 percent live in Fishtown, a neighborhood of Philadelphia.
+But the lowest 30 percent live places like in Fishtown, a neighborhood of Philadelphia.
 In Fishtown the women do not marry and the men do not work.
-The schools are lousy and the civil society of churches and associations has withered.
+The schools are lousy and the civil society of churches and associations has withered away.

-There is a simple way to understand this kind of society and the its government’s culture of compulsion.
+There is a simple way to understand our Belmont-Fishtown society and the government’s culture of compulsion.
 It is to think of government as developed above in Chapter Two.
 Government is everywhere an armed minority that commands a monopoly of force over a territory.
 Its sole interest is the continuation of its power.
 To do this it must extract resources from the population; it must sequester a portion of the wealth created by the people to fund itself and reward its supporters.
 From the point of view of the government the amount of wealth that it sequesters and the amount that it rewards its supporters is governed by the Laffer Curve.
 A government that taxes nothing and gives its supporters no rewards is not long for this earth.
-But a government that appropriates all wealth for its needs and the reward of its supporters will quickly exhaust the ability of a people to support it.
+But a government that appropriates all wealth for its needs and the reward of its supporters will quickly exhaust the ability of a people to support it, and can only survive with terror, as Mao and Chou learned in their red base in 1930s China.
 A wise government chooses the sweet spot that maximizes its revenue or its power.
 In the early 21st century it is clear that the ruling class of the administrative welfare state has got itself in too deep.
 Its programs are overwhelming the resources of the economy yet it fails to respond by aligning its promises to its means.

 So let us imagine an alternative, the culture of involvement of a people devoted to the project of social cooperation, social animals involved and engaged in the social reality of life as human beings rather than mechanical cogs in a governmental administrative system.